dinde451/jarr.d1/Jarulfs_Guide.md

 Locations a missile travel per second: 25·speed/45.3

-As the distance penalty of an arrow is increased by 1 each frame, the total distance penalty per location (see chapter 2.1.4 and 5.1 for more information) can be calculated as:
+As the distance penalty of an arrow is increased by 1 each frame, the total distance penalty per location (see CHAPTER_LINK_armor-class-and-to-hit and CHAPTER_LINK_how-to-calculate-monster-data for more information) can be calculated as:

 For characters: distance·distance/2 = (45.3/speed)·(45.3/speed)/2 = 1